vibe-io/cdk-extensions/API.md

 glue.BookmarkConfiguration.of(value: string, range?: BookmarkRange)
 ```

+An escape hatch method that allows specifying arbitrary values for the `job-bookmark-option` argument of a Glue job.

 ###### `value`<sup>Required</sup> <a name="value" id="cdk-extensions.glue.BookmarkConfiguration.of.parameter.value"></a>

 - *Type:* string

+The value to pass to the `job-bookmark-option` argument.

 ---

 ###### `range`<sup>Optional</sup> <a name="range" id="cdk-extensions.glue.BookmarkConfiguration.of.parameter.range"></a>

 - *Type:* cdk-extensions.glue.BookmarkRange

+An optional range of job ID's that will correspond to the `job-bookmark-from` and `job-bookmark-to` arguments.

 ---